What is the Most Comfortable Manual Wheelchair?

 Here is a rundown of all the adjustments that can be made with this wheelchair – straight out of the box!

-It has height adjustable arm rests that can be quickly adjusted with a simple lever.
+It has height-adjustable arm rests that can be quickly adjusted with a simple lever.
 So, the arms can be raised or lowered as needed to make the user comfortable.
 They also flip back out of the way too!

 The back adjusts in height too – from 16″ to 18″.
 It does require tools but only a single bolt for each side.
 This adjustment means the chair will fit taller people a little better.

 Speaking of tall people, the seat depth of this chair can be increased to 18″ without any additional parts.
 For people with longer legs, a longer seat depth is much more comfortable.
-The height of the chair is also adjustable.
-It has two positions: a higher and a lower setting for different leg lengths.

 These adjustments may seem intimidating but are not.
 Someone with basic mechanical skills and tools will be able to make these adjustments.
 Most do not require tools!
 The manufacturer has an adjustment guide to help.